rsonger/software-engineering-lab/_posts/2022-05-24-the_matrix.md

             self.model_matrix.data = self.model_matrix.data @ m
 ```

 Here we have changed from global coordinates to local coordinates.
-As discussed in the [Local Transformations](/software-engineering-lab/notes/ch3-2/#local-transformations) chapter, the only difference is the order in which we compose our model matrices.
+As discussed in the [Local Transformations](/software-engineering-lab/notes/ch3-2/#local-transformations) lesson, the only difference is the order in which we compose our model matrices.
 Local transformations are the reverse of global transformations so we apply the model matrix after the translation matrix.

 <input type="checkbox" class="checkbox inline"> Now add the final code for local rotations to the `update` method.